 Ribavirin is used in combination therapy with alpha interferons.
 Decrease or loss of vision, retinopathy including macular edema, retinal artery or vein, thrombosis, retinal hemorrhages and cotton wool spots, optic neuritis, papilledema, and serous retinal detachment are induced or aggravated by treatment with alpha interferons.
 All patients should receive an eye examination at baseline.
 Patients with pre-existing ophthalmologic disorders (e.g., diabetic or hypertensive retinopathy) should receive periodic ophthalmologic exams during combination therapy with alpha interferon treatment.
 Any patient who develops ocular symptoms should receive a prompt and complete eye examination.
 Combination therapy with alpha interferons should be discontinued in patients who develop new or worsening ophthalmologic disorders.

 Patients on PegIntron/REBETOL combination therapy should have hematology and blood chemistry testing before the start of treatment and then periodically thereafter.
-In the adult clinical trial CBC (including hemoglobin, neutrophil, and platelet counts) and chemistries (including AST, ALT, bilirubin, and uric acid) were measured during the treatment period at weeks 2, 4, 8, 12, and then at 6-week intervals or more frequently if abnormalities developed.
-In pediatric subjects the same laboratory parameters were evaluated with additional assessment of hemoglobin at treatment week 6.
+In the adult clinical trial, complete blood counts (including hemoglobin, neutrophil, and platelet counts) and chemistries (including AST, ALT, bilirubin, and uric acid) were measured during the treatment period at Weeks 2, 4, 8, 12, and then at 6-week intervals, or more frequently if abnormalities developed.
+In pediatric subjects, the same laboratory parameters were evaluated with additional assessment of hemoglobin at treatment Week 6.
 TSH levels were measured every 12 weeks during the treatment period.
 HCV-RNA should be measured periodically during treatment [see DOSAGE AND ADMINISTRATION].

 Dental and Periodontal Disorders

 Dental and periodontal disorders have been reported in patients receiving ribavirin and interferon or peginterferon combination therapy.
-In addition, dry mouth could have a damaging effect on teeth and mucous membranes of the mouth during long-term treatment with the combination of REBETOL and interferon alfa-2b or pegylated interferon alfa-2b.
-Patients should brush their teeth thoroughly twice daily and have regular dental examinations If vomiting occurs, they should be advised to rinse out their mouth thoroughly afterwards.
+In addition, dry mouth could have a damaging effect on teeth and mucous membranes of the mouth during long-term treatment with the combination of REBETOL and pegylated or nonpegylated interferon alfa-2b.
+Patients should brush their teeth thoroughly twice daily and have regular dental examinations.
+If vomiting occurs, they should be advised to rinse out their mouth thoroughly afterwards.

 Concomitant Administration of Azathioprine